 |True contractions may be felt in your back and front of the abdomen.||Contractions are felt in the lower abdomen only.|

 |A true contraction is intense pain and walking or talking through it will be difficult.||The pain is not extreme.|

 |Your water breaks (this can occur at any time).||Waters do not break.|

 What happens if your water breaks and you do not have contractions?

-In the rare case that your water breaks and contractions do not follow, it is likely that you may need to be induced depending on the development of your baby and progression of your pregnancy.
+In the rare case that your water breaks and contractions do not follow, you may need to be induced depending on the development of your baby and progression of your pregnancy.

 When should you call your midwife or doctor?

-If your water has broken.
-The can either come as a small trickle of water or as a gush of water.
+- If your water has broken.
+This can either come as a small trickle of water/amniotic fluid or as a gush.

-If your contraction start before 37 weeks.
+- If your contractions start before 37 weeks.
 This is considered a premature birth.

 When should I go to the hospital?